 Questions about the practice-focused PANRE?
 Find answers to frequently asked questions.

 Pearson VUE testing centers are located throughout the U.S. and other select countries.
-Visit www.pearsonvue.com/nccpa to schedule your exam date and for directions to testing centers in your area.
+After registering for the exam and receiving your exam acknowledgement email, visit www.pearsonvue.com/nccpa to schedule your exam date and for directions to testing centers in your area.

 To view a tutorial of PANRE, go to www.pearsonvue.com/nccpa.